 I was always fascinated and amazed by Rabindranath Tagore.
-His stories, short stories and his poetries were not just creations of a genius, they were creations of a person who was way ahead of his times.
+His stories, short stories, and his poetries were not just creations of a genius, they were creations of a person who was way ahead of his times.
 Or it can also be said that his writings, which he wrote at the end of the 19th century and the beginning of the 20th century are meant for eternity.
-Sometimes I wonder how could he paint every emotions of a human being, every actions of humanity with such ease and could also foresee the glory and the despair of the future of mankind!
+Sometimes I wonder how could he paint every emotion of a human being, every action of humanity with such ease, and could also foresee the glory and the despair of the future of mankind!
 Borisho Dhora Majhe Shantiro Bari is one such song, which though written in 1884 yet remains relevant in 2020.
-Such is the relevance of the wordings that they will resonate with us during this trying times.Continue reading Borisho Dhora Majhe – A Musical Call for Peace
+Such is the relevance of the wordings that they will resonate with us during these trying times.Continue reading Borisho Dhora Majhe – A Musical Call for Peace

 To begin with, it was a great experience writing about a few classic Indipop songs and their videos which were, according to me different, if not better from the rest.
 It is an extremely difficult task to jot down just a few songs amongst the plethora of mind-blowing Indipop songs of the 90s.
 If given an option, I could carry on creating lists of 90s Indipop songs which for me with all their all encompassing beauty will retain their charm even decades from now!Continue reading Classic Indipop Songs and Videos which Stood Apart -II